 One Small Step Congress Events

-One Small Step is a sponsor of the Congressional Baseball Game at Nationals Stadium on June 14.
-Program activities will include hosting a social media experience on Center Field Plaza; distributing free One Small Step Question Card decks to support meaningful cross-partisan conversations; and a sixty-second video about OSS Congress which will be broadcast on the jumbotron, featuring real OSS participants across the country, encouraging their elected leaders to participate.
-Click here to learn more.
+One Small Step was a sponsor of the 2023 Congressional Baseball Game at Nationals Stadium.
+Program activities launching One Small Step Congress included hosting a social media experience on Center Field Plaza, distributing free One Small Step Question Card decks to support meaningful cross-partisan conversations, and a sixty-second video about OSS Congress that was broadcast on the stadium Jumbotron, featuring real OSS participants across the country, encouraging their elected leaders to participate.

 Support StoryCorps and our One Small Step Initiative

 One Small Step is made possible by the generous support of The Hearthland Foundation, the Arthur M. Blank Family Foundation, The Marcus Foundation, the Walmart Foundation, the William and Flora Hewlett Foundation, the Corporation for Public Broadcasting, the Fetzer Institute, Stand Together Trust, the John S. and James L. Knight Foundation, the Robins Foundation, New Pluralists, and Schwab Charitable Fund made possible by the generosity of Present Progressive Fund.